NischalDanavandi/The-Urban-Palate-Analysis/README.md

 ---

 *Part of a data analyst portfolio.
-Open to analyst roles — connect on LinkedIn.*
+Open to analyst roles.*